CygnusXGithub/CharacterGen/README.md

 ## Overview

-CharacterGen is a Python-based application for efficiently creating and editing v2 character cards.
-It uses a sophisticated prompt system that combines base prompts with user input and contextual information to generate character attributes in a customizable order.
+CharacterGen is a Python-based application for creating and editing v2 character cards.
+It uses a prompt system that combines base prompts with user input and contextual information to generate character attributes in a customizable order.

 ## Features